freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-backglass/3-import-into-unity.md

 In the *Project* window, navigate to your `Materials` folder, right click, select *Create -> Material*, and name the new material `Backglass`.
 Set the following properties:

+- Enable *Alpha Clipping* to make the score reels visible through the transparent areas.
 - *Material Type* to *Translucent*
 - *Base Map* to `Backglass Albedo` (use the small target icon to search)
 - *Smoothness* to something high like `0.97`